-The District has established the following process permitting any person to file a complaint alleging that the requirements of the equal employment opportunity regulations I have been violated.
+The District has established the following process permitting any person to file a complaint alleging that the requirements of the equal employment opportunity regulations have been violated.
 Any person who believes that the equal employment opportunity regulations have been violated may file a complaint describing in detail the alleged violation.
 All complaints shall be signed and dated by the complainant and shall contain, to the best of the complainant's ability, the names of the individuals involved, the date(s) of the event(s) at issue, and a detailed description of the actions constituting the alleged violation.
 Complaints involving current hiring processes must be filed as soon as possible after the occurrence of an alleged violation and not later than sixty (60) days after such occurrence unless the complainant can verify a compelling reason for the District to waive the sixty (60) day limitation.
-Complaints alleging violations of the Plan that do not involve current hiring processes must be filed as soon as possible after the occurrence of an alleged violation and not later than ninety (90) days after such occurrence unless the violation is ongoing.
-As directed by the Chancellor's office, the decision of the District in complaints pursuant to Section 53026 is final.
+Complaints alleging violations of the Plan that do not involve current hiring processes must be filed as soon as possible after than not later than ninety (90) days after such occurrence unless the violation and not later than of the plan that do not involve the District in complaints pursuant to Section 53026 is final.